 Position Overview:

-Reporting to the Associate Dean, External Relations, the Director of Alumni Experience is responsible for the leadership and oversight of the alumni experience team and the creation, development, implementation and execution of its strategy and programs.
-The director will lead a team of professionals to optimize interactions with alumni and alumni in residence (students), and foster loyalty to MIT Sloan.
-S/he will oversee the full lifecycle of the alumni experience beginning with the student community, mentoring and advising, reunions, regional events, programming and volunteers.
-The director will work directly with the MIT Sloan Alumni Board on strategic initiatives pertaining to the alumni community and across the School.
-In this work, s/he will partner with Board leadership and internal partners to implement Board recommendations.
+Reporting to the Senior Director of Development, the Director of Strategic Alumni Engagement is responsible for the leadership and oversight of the alumni engagement team and the creation, development, implementation and execution of its strategy and programs.
+The strategy and associated programs are aimed at increasing the strength of MIT’s alumni network and increasing the value of the community, which are directly correlated with John C Head III Dean Rick Locke’s vision for the school, foundational to increasing philanthropic revenue, and necessary in creating leads for revenue generation and other valuable outcomes, including admission leads across programs, Executive Education leads, Action Learning leads, and Career Development advising and recruiting opportunities for students and alumni.

+The Director will lead a team of professionals to optimize interactions with alumni and students (alumni in residence), and foster a commitment to the values and mission of MIT Sloan and MIT.
+They will oversee the full lifecycle of the alumni experience beginning with the student community, the student/alumni transition, and lifelong alumni engagement.
+Utilizing best practices in the Plus Delta framework and Donor Engagement Process, the Director will manage processes, programs, and people to move alumni towards becoming informed ambassadors, dedicated volunteers, and loyal donors to the school.

-+++S/he will create integrated alumni engagement programs that result in a vibrant, growing pipeline of donors and potential donors and collaborate with the development team to coordinate and create loyalty through events and communications.
+The Director will develop messaging for internal and external audiences that demonstrates the value of the alumni network and presents aligned opportunities for the community to support the mission of the school.
+They will create integrated alumni engagement and volunteer programs that result in a vibrant, growing network of donors and potential donors.
+They will create engagement and loyalty through events and communications, develop relationships, and make referrals across the development team from the broadest base of the alumni engagement funnel.
+They will develop relationships and partnerships across MIT Sloan, within the MIT Alumni Association, and across the Institute to advance organizational goals.

-Director will lead the development and execution of a global strategic platform that consists of over 80 programs and events annually including signature events, reunions, industry panels, and recent alumni programming.
-S/he will develop sophisticated metrics that measure ROI, inform decision- making, and ensure these programs support the goals of the school, e. g. development, admissions, student engagement and placement.
-The director will also lead and develop a team, and manage complicated budgets.
+The Director will lead the development and execution of a global strategic volunteer program that leverages over 80 events and activities annually, including signature events, reunions, industry panels, recent alumni programming, and online events.
+They will develop sophisticated metrics that measure ROI, inform decision-making, and ensure these programs support the goals of the school: revenue generation, support for the Sloan Annual Fund, growth of the Dean’s Circle, support for Admissions, enabling career outcomes for graduating students, and student/alumni network strength and engagement.

-S/he will will develop relationships and partnerships across MIT Sloan, within the MIT Alumni Association and across the Institute to advance organizational goals.

-The Director of Alumni Experience will manage the customer experience and the creation of a customer-centric strategy that encompasses all interactions accurately and in a timely fashion.
-S/he will oversee and maintain call center operations including its staff and statistics.
-S/he will also collaborate with sales and marketing team to maximize revenues and customer loyalty.
+The Director will also lead, develop a team, and manage complicated budgets.

 Principal Duties and Responsibilities (Essential Functions**):

 Strategy and team management

-The director of alumni experience is responsible for the vision and strategy of alumni engagement broadly, guiding and managing a highly effective team.
-The director is responsible for the execution of the strategy and creating meaningful experiences for MIT Sloan alumni to participate in the life of the School.
-S/he will need to use data to inform decision making, strategy and budget deployment internally and will need to collect and analyze data to better understand alumni fulfillment and loyalty.
+The Director of Strategic Alumni Engagement is responsible for the vision and strategy of alumni engagement broadly, guiding and managing a highly effective team.
+The Director will set team metrics, Objectives and Key Results (OKRs), develop new initiatives, and represent the Strategic Alumni Engagement team in the OER Managers Group.
+They will use external peer benchmarking data to inform decision-making, strategy and budget deployment, and will partner with the Administration & Operations team to collect and analyze data internally to better understand the effectiveness of OER volunteer and engagement efforts.

+Communications and messaging

-S/he will partner closely with the OER Communications team to best represent the interests of alumni through all of our channels of communication.
+The Director will partner closely with the OER Communications team to best represent the interests of the student and alumni community through all of our channels of communication.
+They will develop internal and external messaging around the MIT Sloan network, volunteer activities, and engagement opportunities for the alumni community.